 When to Prune Muscadine Vines

 Prune any time after the plant has entered dormancy.
-I usually wait until late winter, before buds along the vines begin to swell, and when I'm pruning many other plants in the landscape and gardens.
+I usually wait until late winter, before buds along the vines begin to swell, and when I'm pruning many other plants such as roses and crape myrtle.

 How To Prune Muscadine Vines